-In Trentino, you will find delicious food, fabulous wines, excellent liquors.
-Locals will welcome you and your loved ones (including your pet!) with a smile on their face.
+You will find delicious food, fabulous wines, excellent liquors.
+Locals will welcome you and your loved ones (including your pets!) with a smile on their face.

 Continue reading to discover your itinerary for a week in Trentino.

 Make sure to read my post 17 Reasons To Visit Italy As Soon As Possible.